The T35 Summer Program for Medical Students is the first step towards becoming a clinician-scientist

 Associate Surgical Director Liver Transplantation and Hepatobiliary Surgery, Division of Transplantation

-Daniela Ladner, MD, MPH serves as the Program Director for this NIH T35 Summer Program.
-Dr. Ladner is a clinically active transplant surgeon, a well-funded scientist and a passionate and dedicated mentor.
+Daniela Ladner, MD, MPH serves as the Program Director for this NIH T35 Summer Research Program for Medical Students.
+Dr. Ladner is a clinically active transplant surgeon, a well-funded scientist, and a passionate and dedicated mentor.
+She is the John Benjamin Murphy Professor of Surgery and serves as the Vice-Chair of Research and Innovation in the Department of Surgery.
+She was also awarded Northwestern’s 2023 Faculty Mentor of the Year Award.